How can an orange reduce your pain and anxiety levels in labour?

 Follow Megan @positivelybirthing for amazing inspiration to empower you to strive for a positive birth experience.

-Follow us @pandabearbabycompany for your weekly dose of inspiration on all things pregnancy, birth and the newborn journey.
+Follow us @pandabearbabycompany for your weekly dose of inspiration on all things pregnancy, birth and the newborn journey and shop the collection HERE.